contract dispute arbitration in the employer Village, California 91359

 Federal agencies have assessed $0 in penalties against businesses in this ZIP.
 Start your arbitration case →

-Arbitration War: The Westlake Widget Contract Dispute
+Arbitration War: The the employer Widget Contract Dispute

 The Dispute: Vanguard argued the delay was caused by Seton's repeated last-minute design changes and failure to provide timely feedback.
 The company contended the prototypes met agreed-upon specifications and that Seton was using minor technical disagreements as a pretext to withhold payment.
-Tensions escalated quickly, and by May 2023, both sides agreed to submit the matter to binding arbitration in Westlake Village, leveraging their contract’s arbitration clause.
+Tensions escalated quickly, and by May 2023, both sides agreed to submit the matter to binding arbitration in the employer Village, leveraging their contract’s arbitration clause.

 The Arbitration Proceedings: The arbitration was conducted over two intensive weeks in October 2023 at a local arbitration center.
 Both parties presented voluminous documentation, including email chains, technical reports, and testimony from engineers and project managers.
 Seton’s legal counsel highlighted missed milestones and quality control issues, whereas Vanguard’s team detailed the iterative design process, emphasizing Seton’s shifting requirements.